ElectraRizopoulou/PowerBI_Financials/README.md

 ---

-Built this project to strengthen my Power BI skills and demonstrate an analytical and testing-focused approach.
+Built this project to strengthen my Power BI skills and demonstrate an analytical and testing-focused approach.Moreover, created sample tickets for bug tracking and test documentation.